^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Reference values (norm) of urea concentration (urea nitrogen) in blood serum
+Reference values (norm) of urea (urea nitrogen) concentration in blood serum

 Urea content

-The indicator studied
+The indicator under study

 Urea